dinhngocdung/easyengine-docker/README.md

 ## Sync/Clone

 `Sync/Clone` is designed for interaction between EasyEngine installations directly on the host.
-For these commands to work with `ee-container`, you need the following:
+For these commands to work with `easyengine`, you need the following:

-### Local ee-container
+### Local easyengine

 Create ssh-key for connect remote easyengine